 Did you know that tattoo parlors often celebrate Friday the 13th with special deals?
 Back in the good old days, you could get a small tattoo for $13.
 But in this economy, it’s more likely to be a $13 piercing or $13 OFF a more elaborate tattoo.
 Some tattoo parlors are keeping the tradition by offering $31 tattoo specials.

-Here are a few local tattoo parlors offering special deals on February 13, 2026.
+Here are a few other local tattoo parlors offering special deals on March 13, 2026.
 Click thru the links for details.
 And consider giving your favorite tattoo artist a call to see what specials they’re offering.

 HINT: If you live outside metro Atlanta, you can search Facebook event pages for Friday the 13th tattoo deals.